Black Celebration: Tour

 The Black Celebration Tour began with a UK leg, starting in Oxford, England in late March 1986 and finishing a month later in London.
+The set list was modified early in the leg, when lacklustre crowd reactions to "Here is the House" led it to be dropped in favor of "New Dress".
 A European leg continued from April through May, followed by a North American and Japanese leg in June and July that concluded with three shows in Japan.
 In August, the tour began a second run of European shows, starting in Fréjus, France.
 The group performed additional dates in France and two shows in Italy before wrapping up the tour in Copenhagen in mid-August 1986.
 The band typically played larger venues than they had on previous tours, including in front of 20,000 fans in West Berlin.
 Of the tour, Wilder said "we always try to go for quite an elaborate stage design, with the lights and the whole show.
 We've been using video screens on this tour, as well, to try and get the whole look of the whole thing across for the people right at the back."
 Staging, like the album cover design, was inspired by 1930's German authoritarian imagery.
 They relied on Gahan's stage presence to help liven up their show, since most of the band spent most of their time behind their keyboards.
 Although the album wasn't a strong seller in the US, only hitting a high of number 90, the US leg of their tour was strongly attended.
 Gore noted that "We were playing to more people [in concert] than we were selling records to in the States.
 We could sell out everywhere we played."
 Wilder suggested that, to American audiences, Depeche Mode were "clean enough to crossover but subversive enough to push a few boundaries at the same time."
+According to an article from the French press published in 1987, more than 500,000 tickets were sold during the Black Celebration tour.

 Following the heavy marijuana use in recording the album, the band drank a lot on tour, especially Gore.
 Said Wilder, Gore "was always a big drinker.
 When he's drunk he's the exact opposite to the shy person he is in everyday life. ... the next morning he's back to quiet Martin again."